bootstrap-vue/bootstrap-vue/src/directives/popover/README.md

  - `html` to enable rendering raw HTML. by default HTML is escaped and converted to text.
  - A delay value in the format of `d###` (where `###` is in ms, defaults to 0).
  - An offset value in pixels in the format of `o###` (where `###` is the number of pixels, defaults to 0.
 Negative values are allowed).
 Note if an offset is supplied, then the alignment positions will fallback to one of `top`, `bottom`, `left`, or `right`.
+ - A boundary setting of `window` or `viewport`.
+The element to constrain the visual placement of the popover.
+If not specified, the boundary defaults to the trigger element's scroll parent (in most cases this will suffice).

 Where `[container]` can be (optional):
  - An element ID (minus the #) to place the popover markup in when visible